Sheffield Hallam (UK Parliament constituency): Constituency profile

 Hallam constituency extends from Stannington and Loxley in the north to Dore in the south and includes small parts of the city centre in the east.
 It includes the wards of Crookes, Dore and Totley, Ecclesall, Fulwood and Stannington.

-The majority of Hallam is rural, spreading in the west into the Peak District National Park.
-It also contains some of the least deprived wards in the country, has low unemployment (1.5% jobseekers claimants in November 2012) and a high rate of owner occupancy, with few occupants who rent their home.
-Since the 2010 boundary changes, neither of Sheffield's universities have a campus in the constituency but it still includes areas where many students live.
+A large proportion of Hallam is rural, spreading in the west into the Peak District National Park.

+It has relatively low unemployment (1.7% jobseekers claimants in May 2025), and a historically higher rate of owner occupancy, although the proportion of private renters has risen in the most recent census.
+Since the 2010 boundary changes, of the city's two universities, only the University of Sheffield Management School has a campus in the constituency, but it still includes areas where many students live.